Even though we were dead because of our

 2 Corinthians 2, 15

-By reading, “those who are being saved” in English, we might have the impression that St. Paul is addressing a community of believers who are in the act of being saved, but haven’t conclusively been saved yet, or that to be saved is an ongoing number of actions in a duration of time rather than an acquired and existing state that is ongoing and progressive because of a completed single act.
+By reading, “those who are being saved” in English, we might have the impression that St. Paul is addressing a community of believers who are in the act of being saved, but haven’t conclusively been saved yet, or that to be saved is an ongoing number of actions in sequences of time rather than an acquired and existing state that is ongoing and progressive because of a single act.
 We mustn’t confuse the ancient Greek present tense with the modern English present continuous tense.
 The present tense verb in NT Greek doesn’t necessarily mean a continual or objective kind of action (saving someone from drowning) that is momentarily continuing within a restricted time frame until it concludes (Aktionsart).
 As we saw above, the grace of justification and forgiveness that our Lord alone has merited for humanity is the permanent result of his passion, death, and resurrection.
 Christ paid the ransom for sin once and for all and reconciled humanity to God at a moment in time that occurred in the past with a complete and lasting effect.

 Therefore, the verb that Paul uses (“being saved”) is in the present tense.
 In koine Greek, we have σωζομένοις (sōzomenois).
 The apostle is addressing those who are “saved or rescued and safeguarded.”
 Still, when reading the NT in the original Greek, we must consider the author’s vantage point on the action or on “being saved” (aspect).
 Greek verb tenses indicate the subjective portrayal of that action or state by the writer, which is called aspect.
 The aspectual tense mark of a Greek verb helps us see what the subjective portrayal of the action is but not without the aid of the analogy of Scripture.
 Let’s proceed to see what Paul is saying to those who ‘are saved’ and how their salvation might not be without any qualifications or conditions.